-Amortisation is recognised on a straight-line basis over their estimated useful lives.
+Intangibles excluding banking license are amortised using the straight-line basis over their estimated useful lives.
 The estimated useful life and amortization method are reviewed at the end of each reporting period, with the effect of any changes in estimate being accounted for on a prospective basis.
 The rates of amortisation are based upon the following estimated useful lives: